ameliasquires/lullaby/docs/net.md

 'takes a function with 3 paramaters

-first and second are res and req as described in server:GET, the third is a function to move to the next point
+first and second are res and req as described in server:GET, the third is a function to move to the next point, executes in the order given and can be chained

 ```lua
 server:use(function(res, req, next)